arafatm/learn-hashi/terraform.get.started.aws.md

 }
 ```

-:ship:

     terraform init

     terraform apply

-Verify the existence of the Nginx container by visiting localhost in your web
+Verify the existence of the Nginx container by visiting `localhost` in your web
-browser or running docker ps to see the Nginx container.
+browser or running `docker ps` to see the Nginx container.

 ![Nginx running in Docker via
 Terraform](https://learn.hashicorp.com/img/terraform/getting-started/terraform-docker-nginx.png)